ohmybash/oh-my-bash/plugins/wake/README.md

 wake <tab>
 ```

-...will suggest "server", along with any other configuration files that were
+...will suggest "server", along with any other configuration files that are
 placed in the `~/.wakeonlan` directory.

 You can also just type `wake` to show usage and list available devices: